 The spinal cord extends from the lower part of the brain down to the upper lumbar area.
 A spinal tap is done in the lower lumbar area, below the point where the spinal cord ends.
 So, the risk of harming the spinal cord is avoided.

-The spinal needle is the most important tool of this procedure, and functions as the "tap."
-The needle is thin and the length varies with the size of the patient.
-It has a hollow core.
-Inside the hollow core is a "stylet," another type of thin needle that acts kind of like a plug.
+The spinal needle used for the "tap" is thin with a hollow core.
+Inside the core is a "stylet," another type of thin needle that acts kind of like a plug.
 When the patient is in position, the doctor carefully inserts the spinal needle between two vertebrae.
 When the needle reaches an area called the spinal canal, the doctor slowly pulls out the stylet, which lets the cerebrospinal fluid drip into the collection tubes.
 This takes only a few minutes.

 What Happens After a Spinal Tap?

 If you were not in the room with your child during the test, you can come in after the sample is collected.
 The doctor might want your child to lie down on their back for an hour or so after the test.